.au: .au Direct namespace

-Eligible domain name holders may apply during the allocated sunrise period commencing 24 March 2022 until 20 September 2022.
-For example, the holders of domain.com.au, domain.org.au and domain.net.au would each be eligible to apply for priority registration of domain.au during the sunrise period.
+Eligible domain name holders could apply during an allocated sunrise period commencing 24 March 2022 until 20 September 2022.

+For example, the holders of domain.com.au, domain.org.au and domain.net.au were each eligible to apply for priority registration of domain.au during the sunrise period.

-If there is more than one priority application for a given domain name, priority is allocated as follows:
+If there were more than one priority application for a given domain name, priority is allocated as follows: